shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Cascade of black ink.md

+---
+published: true
+description: "A lot of writers are a bit masturbatory with the parallels inherent to creation, but not I of course."
+---

 A cascade of black ink

 Could rain down

 And write into existence

-editors’ comments.
+Our editors’ comments.

-Gulches of Red
+Gulches of Red Ink

-earth would divide through
+Would divide through red earth toward

 Ordained Mistakes.